sklprogs/LanguageTricks/README.md

 ## dummy \| fake \| mock \| stub

-**Dummy** objects are passed around but never actually used.
+***Dummy*** objects are passed around but never actually used.
 Usually they are just used to fill parameter lists.

-**Fake** objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (an in memory database is a good example).
+***Fake*** objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (an in memory database is a good example).

-**Stubs** provide canned answers to calls made during the test, usually not responding at all to anything outside what\'s programmed in for the test.
+***Stubs*** provide canned answers to calls made during the test, usually not responding at all to anything outside what’s programmed in for the test.
 Stubs may also record information about calls, such as an email gateway stub that remembers the messages it "sent", or maybe only how many messages it "sent".

-**Mocks** are objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
+***Mocks*** are objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
 A mock is not setup in a predetermined way so you have code that does it in your test.
 Mocks in a way are determined at runtime since the code that sets the expectations has to run before they do anything.

 [*Source*](https://stackoverflow.com/questions/3459287/whats-the-difference-between-a-mock-stub)